 We have over 90 lady members ranging from novice golfers to scratch golfers.
 We play our competitions on Wednesdays and at the weekend.
 There is a full calendar of events throughout the year comprising of competitions for Trophies, medals, stablefords and fun team competitions.
 Something for everyone.

-Our more competitive ladies play in Interleague matches and we also play friendly matches against our neighbouring golf clubs.
+Our more competitive ladies play in Interclub League matches and we also play friendly matches against our neighbouring golf clubs.
 It is good to report that Enmore Ladies have a reputation for being successful.

 Visiting Ladies are always welcome with several Lady Captains organising their away days here.
 We offer a wonderful golf course maintained to the highest standards by our professional green keepers.
-You will be made very welcome by our friendly and helpful staff and our Pro shop is full of wonderful golf attire and equipment that is hard to ignore!
+Our Pro shop is full of wonderful golf attire and equipment that is hard to ignore!

 We hold two Bowmaker Opens each year which are always very popular and can be entered online.
 For many of the entrants these events are part of their annual golfing calendar and places fill up very quickly.

 Nigel and David Wixon, our golf professionals, are always on hand to help and advise on all aspects of the game.
-They offer group and individual coaching throughout the year and are very patient with everyone.
-This year the Ladies section has organised several coaching sessions to polish our short game skills.
+They provide group and individual coaching throughout the year.
+During the playing season, Nigel offers group coaching to ladies on Tuesdays from 10am to 11am for a nominal charge.